idaholab/moose/framework/doc/content/source/actions/AddTimeStepperAction.md

 !syntax description /Executioner/TimeStepper/AddTimeStepperAction

-A time stepper is specified as an object inside the `[TimeStepper]` under the `[Executioner]` block as shown below

-!listing test/tests/time_steppers/minimum_all_dt/minimum_all_dt.i block=Executioner

-This action add all the time steppers in `[TimeStepper]` block to the transient executioner.
-The input time steppers can be used in `CompositionDT` to produce a composed time size with given composition rules.
+This action handles both `[TimeStepper]` and `[TimeSteppers]` blocks.
+It supports the use of the `[TimeStepper]` block where only one time stepper object can be specified and the use of `[TimeSteppers]` block where multiple time stepper objects can be specified to compose a time step size with given composition rules.
+If multiple time steppers(>1) are provided in `[TimeSteppers]` block, a time stepper object named `CompositionDT` will be added to the Time Stepper System which produces the composed time step size with input time steppers.

-More information about TimeStepper system may be found on the [TimeStepper System syntax documentation](syntax/Executioner/TimeStepper/index.md).
+More information about Time Stepper System and CompositionDT time stepper may be found on the [Time Stepper System syntax documentation](syntax/Executioner/TimeStepper/index.md).

-!syntax parameters /Executioner/TimeStepper/AddTimeStepperAction